whinc/FontTextView/readme.md

 ### FontTextView

-FontTextView extends from TextView, you can change the font by specify the font path relative to `assets` directory.
+FontTextView extends from TextView, you can change the font by specify the font fontPath relative to `assets` directory.

 ![screenshot](./screenshot.png)